kennethntnguyen/Minecraft-Modding-Guide/index.md

 ## 5. Installing Mods Using Original Mojang Minecraft Laucher

 Just download MultiMC\.
 It will make your life so much easier\.
 I will even provide a link for you to go back to the top of the MultiMC section: [3\.
-Installation Guide Using MultiMC](#3-installation-guide-using-multimc)\.
+Installing Mods Using MultiMC](#3-installing-mods-using-multimc)\.
 Maybe I'll write a guide here whenever I have nothing else to do\.